 - The Nursery School lot)

 - Any vehicle that receives a citation for not having a current parking permit will have three business days to be registered.
-At the end of the third day, the vehicle will be subject to receiving another citation and may have a boot placed on it.
+At the end of the third day, the vehicle will be subject to receiving another citation and may have a boot device applied.

-- Any vehicle that is parked in a reserved parking space or parked in a handicap parking space without the permission of Campus Security will be subject to a citation and may have a boot placed upon it - first offense.
+- Any vehicle that is parked in a reserved parking space or parked in a handicap parking space without the permission of Campus Safety and Security will be subject to a citation and may have a boot device applied - first offense.

 - Any vehicle that is parked in a fire lane will receive a citation and may be subject to towing at the owner’s expense.

-- Any vehicle that has a boot device attached to it for over 48 hours, or two business days, may be subject to being towed at the owner’s expense.
+- Any vehicle that has a boot device applied and remaining for over 48 hours, or two business days, may be subject to being towed at the owner’s expense.

-- Any vehicle that is parked on the sidewalk will receive a citation and a boot will be placed on the vehicle - first offense.
+- Any vehicle that is parked on the sidewalk will receive a citation and may have a boot device applied to the vehicle - first offense.

 - All parking citation appeals must be made in writing by submitting a completed Parking Citation Appeal Form to the Director of Safety and Security (or designate in his/her absence) within 72 hours, or three business days, after receiving a citation.
-The Appeal Process instructions and Appeal Forms are available at the Reception and Information Desk in Main Hall or found here:
+The Appeal Process instructions and Appeal Forms are available at the Reception and Information Desk in Main Hall or found on this web page under the Parking Regulations tab:

-- Vehicles that receive three citations within a 30 day period will have a boot attached when a fourth citation is issued.
+- Vehicles that receive three citations within a 30 day period will have a boot device applied when a fourth citation is issued.

 - All State, Federal, and City traffic and criminal laws related to vehicle offenses must be obeyed on campus.